 Price: car hire at £24 a day | Website: http://hertz.co.uk/

-Another thing the Lake District is famous for are huge canyons and gorges in the area.
-This makes it a bit of a playground for big kids with a number of adventure activities to choose from.
+Another thing that this area in England is famous for is huge canyons and gorges.
+This makes it a bit of a playground for big kids with a number of Lake District adventures to choose from.